By Claudie Benjamin

 Apart from the contents of the armfuls of seconds and discontinued items purchased by the Secons, Glidden Pottery thrived during the 1940s and 1950s.
 “Parker successfully marketed his dinnerware lines to stores in New York City, and while production started slowly, by 1945, Glidden Pottery was selling 150,000 pieces every year and employed fifty-five individuals.
 Parker’s success continued into the 1950s, with consumers around the country purchasing his products, which were often written about and advertised in magazines such as Better Homes and Gardens, Good Housekeeping, and House Beautiful” according to the Everson Museum of Art.

 Ceramics Art Historian Margaret Carney PhD, founded the International Museum of Dinnerware Design in 2012.
-The museum, originally located in Ann Arbor, Michigan, recently relocated to Kingston, NY, and is expected to open to the public in late summer 2024.
+The museum, originally located in Ann Arbor, Michigan, recently relocated to Kingston, NY, and opened to the public in early November.
 Dr. Carney, the author of an exhibition catalog titled Glidden Pottery, recently commented on Glidden and his work.
 “He was a genius not only in designing the shapes and glazes of much of the early work produced at Glidden Pottery, but also because of his decision to invite other gifted designers such as Fong Chow and Sergio Dello Strologo to work with him.”
 Fong Chow won Good Design awards at the Museum of Modern Art for his Charcoal and Rice forms and glazes, among many awards.
 He later went on to serve as Curator of Asian Art at the Metropolitan Museum of Art for 25 years.
 The Chi-Chi Poodle decorations were the creation of June Chisolm around 1951.
 Each was hand-painted, so no two are alike.
 Poodles were wildly popular at the time.
 Glidden Pottery can be spotted in episodes of “I Love Lucy,” “Make Room for Daddy,” and “Perry Mason” shows in the 1950s.
 Lucille Ball and Desi Arnaz chose a complete service of 48 of Gliddenware in the Feather pattern for their home in Palm Springs, California.

 SLIDESHOW: Potter Glidden Parker, Glidden Teapot, Katherine Parker Grossman with her collection